Tomobobo710/SimpleChatJS/README.md

 ## Philosophy

-SimpleChat JS embraces a back-to-basics approach:
+SimpleChatJS embraces a back-to-basics approach:

 - **Pure JavaScript Frontend** - No React, Vue, or complex frameworks.
 Just vanilla JS, HTML, and CSS that any developer can understand and modify.
 - **Clean Architecture** - Well-organized backend with clear separation of concerns.
 Easy to extend and maintain.